A square for the neighbourhood

-The Afrikaander neighbourhood in South Rotterdam is always busy.
-The 127 nationalities that can be found in the neighbourhood use the outdoor space in a different way.
-Due to over use in the late nineties Afrikaanderplein was badly run down and no longer met the requirements of the users or safety expected within a park of today.
+The Afrikaanderbuurt in Rotterdam is always bustling.
+The 127 nationalities in this neighbourhood all use the outdoor space differently.
+Due to excessive use at the end of the 1990s, the Afrikaanderplein was seriously dilapidated and no longer met the requirements of its users and the safety that is expected in a city park.

-Afrikaanderplein was a juxtaposition of fragments.
-All the different user groups had their own island and sat with their backs to each other or hidden behind high fences to keep out other users.
-In the middle of the square there were a few fields that were severely vandalised and polluted.
-From this context, OKRA sought out a dialogue with the residents and have, for the first time in the Netherlands, is lined-for the first time in the Netherlands, conducted an open and interactive planning process.
+The Afrikaanderplein was a hotchpotch of segments.
+Each user group had its own island and sat with its back to the square or hid behind high fences to ward off other users.
+In the middle of the square were fields that had been badly vandalised and polluted.
+Considering this context, OKRA sought to engage with the residents and conducted an open and interactive planning process.

-The new design has become the inverse of the old situation.
-Together with local residents, users of the square, the borough of Feijenoord, neighbourhood community work and other municipal organisations, the outline for the new design were laid out.
-The design is the result of a complex planning process that in design is coherent and legible whilst meeting everyone’s requirements.
+The new design has become the reverse of the old situation.
+Together with residents, users of the square, the municipality of Rotterdam and community workers, the contours for the new design were outlined.
+The design results from a complex planning process that is coherent and legible and meets everybody’s wishes.